helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 Oracle JDBC reads bundled character-set conversion data using Java serialization.
 The system property permits the Oracle converter package while Helidon's serialization filter continues to reject other classes by default.

-The Maven test suite uses Testcontainers to start `container-registry.oracle.com/database/free:23.26.3.0-lite`, the same image shown above.
+The test suite uses Testcontainers to start `container-registry.oracle.com/database/free:23.26.3.0-lite`, the same image shown above.
 It provisions the `pokemon` user, initializes the database with the same `etc/schema.sql`, and exercises the documented query and mutation endpoints through its Oracle UCP data source.
 Testcontainers manages this database, so the optional local container is